 Digital Girl, Inc. is a nonprofit dedicated to empowering our communities’ underserved youth, especially girls, to pursue interests in STEM (science, technology, engineering, and math) with an emphasis on technology and computer science.
 We have daily after-school programs at schools in Brooklyn and Manhattan in addition to weekend workshops.
 Volunteers commit to about two hours per week for the after-school programs, and with no recurring commitment in the weekend workshops.

-Join us at St. John’s Bread & Life in either the food pantry on Tuesdays from 2:00 PM – 6:00 PM or the soup kitchen on Fridays from 6:00 AM – 9:00 AM.
+Join us at St. John’s Bread & Life in either the food pantry at the breakfast shift at 6:00 am to 9:00am or the dinner shift from 2:00pm to 6:00pm.
 St. John’s serves over 2,500 people every week and each helping hand goes a long way.
 Can’t wait to see you there!